Transforming the global school system was the topic of discussion in a large Zoom meeting in which I recently participated.

 It is critically important that influential experts in the field come to some kind of consensus regarding the basic science that constrains what should be considered plausible educational practice.

-So that is where I believe our most important work lies in this moment.
+So in this moment that is where I believe our most important work lies.

 I believe that there is a robust scientific foundation upon which internal coherence can be built.